 SketchAR is meant to build creativity and artistic acumen in youngsters.
 The app uses augmented reality and artificial intelligence for drawing, editing, and gaming.
 With SketchAR, users can learn to draw cartoons, graffiti, anime, and many other exciting designs.
-It can be utilised by people of all ages and all levels of expertise.
+It can be utilized by people of all ages and all levels of expertise.
 SketchAR also provides courses for drawing lessons to beginners as well as professionals.
 The software comes in free as well as premium version.
 Its premium content can be accessed at $9.99/month.

 Epic! is the best-known reading app for 12-year-olds and below.
 In the US, over 90% of elementary schools use Epic for inculcating reading and learning skills in children.
 The app has more than 40,000 eBooks and audiobooks of various genres.
 It is available in several languages and allows for both online and offline reading.
 The books are classified by age, types, and interests.
 The user can also track his/her reading progress and get personalized book recommendations in the app.
 While the basic version of Epic! is free, the unlimited version can be availed at $9.99/month.

 Prodigy is a free gaming app devised to instill mathematical skills and logical reasoning abilities in kids aged 5-14.
 There are 1400 types of skills available in the app.
 In Prodigy, every user gets to solve a unique set of puzzles and challenges.
 Its interactive mathematical games involve questions that aid in the skill development of the kids.
 The app presents games in order of levels and keeps the players motivated through rewards and opportunities to compete with fellow players.
 Prodigy is used by millions of students across the world.